All Episodes

 Yamiche at PBS NewsHour asks, can the doctors determine at this time how long it took Mr. Floyd to die?

-I counted, I counted the video from the time the video started, which was a few seconds apparently after uh uh Mr. Floyd was pushed on the ground and the uh knee put on the neck, counts about three minutes and fifty seconds between the time he's on the ground and the time he becomes motionless,
+From the time the video started, which was a few seconds apparently after Mr. Floyd was pushed on the ground and the knee put on the neck.

-at a time when the uh uh uh passers by the persons, the the civilians who were watching and photographing, yelled out that he was dying, that he was lifeless, that he should be permitted To get up that he's that he's dying, that he's gonna be dead.
+counts about three minutes and 50 seconds between the time he's on the ground and the time he becomes motionless at a time when the Passersby, the persons, the civilians who were watching and photographing, yelled out that he was dying, that he was lifeless, that he should be permitted to get up, that he's dying, that he's going to be dead.

 He was pronounced dead sometime later when he gets to a hospital.

-A person's alive in this country until a proper physician pronoun, usually a physician, pronounces him dead, but he was he appears to be dead very before the EMT people get there, certainly.
+A person's alive in this country until a proper physician, usually a physician, pronounces him dead.

 The patient's condition did not change.

-He remained unresponsive and postless, and that's why I said the amulants that we see arrive on the scene with George Wilson's hearse.
+And that's why I said the ambulance that we see arrive on the scene was George Wilson's hearse.

 Question from Andrew Tangle from the Wall Street Journal.

-At this time autopsy results will continue our coverage.
+At this time, autopsy results will continue our coverage.

-We view the actual preliminary report from the medical examiner who performed the autopsy.
+Review the actual preliminary report from the medical examiner who performed the autopsy.

-Um based on that, yes, our findings do differ.
+We have seen accounts from the complaint and based on that, yes, our findings do differ.

 This is the point in which we do disagree that there is evidence in this case of mechanical or traumatic asphyxia.